|

 Folio 81):

-On the CD the lyrics are again sung twice; the liner notes give the musical source without explaining that the lyrics were changed, presumably by Wang Di (Her transcription uses the Liu Yuxi lyrics).
-The melody has also been changed somewhat from that in Toko Kinpul; this can most easily be heard in the second half of each playing.
+The CD liner notes give the musical source without explaining that the lyrics were changed, presumably by Wang Di herself.
+The melody has also been changed somewhat from that in Toko Kinpu; this can most easily be heard in the second half of each playing.

 CD 1, track 7: Dawn over the Jade Palace (玉樓春曉 Yulou Chunxiao)